Dr. Henry A. Wise Jr. High School

-Dr. Henry A. Wise Jr. High School is a public high school in the Westphalia census-designated place in unincorporated Prince George's County, Maryland, United States, with an Upper Marlboro postal address.
-A part of the Prince George's County Public Schools, it opened in the Fall of 2006.
+Dr. Henry A. Wise Jr. High School is a public high school in unincorporated Prince George's County, Maryland, United States, with an Upper Marlboro postal address.
+A part of the Prince George's County Public Schools (PGCPS), it opened in the fall of 2006.

+As of the 2020 U.S. census, the school is located in the Brown Station census-designated place.
+During the 2010 U.S. census, the school was located in the Westphalia CDP.
+When it opened in 2006, it was not in any CDP established by the 2000 U.S. census.

+About

-Its namesake was doctor Dr. Henry A. Wise Jr., the first African-American doctor admitted to practice at Prince George's Hospital.
+Its namesake was Henry A. Wise Jr., the first African-American doctor admitted to practice at Prince George's Hospital and a Tuskegee Airman.
+Taryn Washington is the principal in 2023.

+In 2022, Dr. Henry A. Wise Jr. High School had a 98.1% minority enrollment, the majority of students are Black.
+In 2022, some 48% of students were economically disadvantaged.

 History

 The total amount of money spent to build the school was $91.8 million, including $6.9 million for the gymnasium.
 During the design process, PGCPS Chief of Schools Andre J. Hornsby successfully campaigned for the school district to add $6.5 million to the funding for the gym even though some of the members of the PG County Council believed that existing campuses should get the money for refurbishments.

-The school was scheduled to open in 2006 with 112 teachers and 1,900 students in grades 9-11.
-Monica Goldson was the first principal.
-Wise was constructed to relieve overcrowding in several surrounding high schools, mainly Largo High School (Maryland) and Frederick Douglass High School.
-The school has a total student capacity of 2,231.
-The school displaced Northwestern High School, another county school, as the largest high school in Maryland, although it's notable that Northwestern has a higher total student capacity.
-Wise hosts a Technical Academy signature program.
+The school was scheduled to open in fall 2006, with 112 teachers and 1,900 students in grades 9-11.
+Monica Goldson was the schools first principal.

+From circa 2011 to 2014, the percentage of 9th grade students held back in grade declined by 15%.
 In 2014 the Steve Harvey Neighborhood Awards gave Wise High the best high school award; the award winner is determined by a vote among a group of people.

-The acting principal at Wise is Mr. Jeffery Parker.
+As of 2024, Dr. Henry A. Wise Jr. High School offers four notable Career and Technical Educational programs (CTE) in Business and Finance, Health and Bioscience, Information Technology, and Child Growth and Development.
+These CTE programs helps students gain the skills, technical knowledge, academic foundation, and real-world experience they need to prepare for high-skilled, high-demand, high-wage jobs.